mounirst/plants/README.md

 ## hardware

-* any Raspberry
+* Raspberry pi
-* DFRobot DHT22 on gpio 4
+* DHT22/AM2302 on gpio - requires resistor if not embedded
 * miflora compatible - bluetooth scan for mac

 ## system packages